 Ozcranes Research

-Scientific research is the bedrock for our understanding of Brolgas, Sarus Cranes, their behaviour and ecology, and interactions with industries like agriculture and tourism.
-Ozcranes Research will present or link to studies that advance our understanding of cranes and their conservation, and highlight knowledge gaps.
+Scientific research is the foundation for our understanding of Brolgas, Sarus Cranes, their behaviour and ecology, and interactions with industries like agriculture and tourism.
+Ozcranes Research highlights knowledge gaps and presents or links to studies that advance our understanding of cranes and their conservation.

-As well, we'll publicise research support activities like wetland bird monitoring and bird record database projects, where the public can make valuable contributions to current and future research.
-Research students, birdwatching groups monitoring cranes in wetlands, and others, are welcome to post project summaries here – please contact us.
+We also publicise research support activities like wetland bird monitoring and bird record database projects, where the public can make valuable contributions to current and future research.
+Research students, birdwatching groups monitoring cranes in wetlands, and others, are welcome to post project summaries and diary events – please contact us.

 Knowledge Gaps